 University of Reading Regional PhD Bursaries

 The University of Reading is delighted to announce a new scheme aimed at supporting local residents to achieve their highest academic potential, as well as enhancing their professional prospects.
-University of Reading Regional PhD Bursaries are designed to give candidates within the region the chance to study at one of the top 1% of universities in the world and benefit from the all-round training on offer to our doctoral researchers.
+University of Reading Regional PhD Bursaries are designed to give candidates within the region the chance to study at Reading and benefit from the all-round training on offer to our doctoral researchers.

 Information on potential funding for students from Commonwealth countries is also available from the Association of Commonwealth Universities.